 Professor Michael Bradley did his undergraduate studies in Physics (Honours B.Sc.) at the University of New Brunswick, where he was the top graduating student, winning the Lieutenant Governor's Gold Medal.
-He then did his Ph.D. at the Massachusetts Institute of Technology in the group of Prof. David E. Pritchard, with a Ph.D. thesis on Penning ion traps.
+He did his Ph.D. work at the Massachusetts Institute of Technology in the ion trapping group of Prof. David E. Pritchard.
+His Ph.D. thesis work was the world's highest-precision measurement of the mass of Cs-133, measured using single ions in a penning trap, using a novel DC SQUID detector.
 He then worked as a Research Scientists at Axcelis Technologies (formerly the Eaton Semiconductor Equipment Corporation), where he developed new plasma processing technologies for semiconductor chip fabrication.
-He also spent two years as a Chercheur Associé/Research Fellow at the Bureau International des Poids et Measures (BIPM), working on precision metrology using superconductors.
-Prof. Bradley is a Full Professor in the Department of Physics & Engineering Physics, where he runs a research group focused on plasma processing of materials.
+He also spent two years as a Chercheur Associé/Research Fellow at the Bureau International des Poids et Measures (BIPM), where he designed and built the first superconducting watt balance prototype.
+Prof. Bradley is a Professor in the Department of Physics & Engineering Physics, where he runs a research group focused on plasma and ion sources for new quantum materials applications.
 He is also an award-winning teacher.